Frig00/Frig00/README.md

 - 👋 Hi, I’m @Frig00
 - 👀 Interested in Software and Electronic Engineering
-- 🎓 Attending master degree in Computer Science and Multimedia at University of Pavia
+- 🎓 Currentlyk attending master degree in Computer Science and Multimedia at University of Pavia
 - 👨‍💻 Mainly working with Python, Node.js, React and Vite
 - 📫 Reach me at andrea.frigatti00@gmail.com